 - to identify the Company's risks based on the risk preference and risk tolerance of the Company determined by the Board; and - to prioritize the risk in accordance with their likelihood of occurrence and impact on the business.

 Control Activities

-- with reference to the basic standard for enterprise internal control and related guidelines, the Company establishes a completed management system and management process.
+With reference to the basic standards for enterprise internal control and related guidelines, the Company has established sound management rules and processes.

 Information and Communication